-Creative technology studios, interactive design agencies, and graduate programs focused on digital innovation.
-Specifically, professionals who understand spatial design and technical implementation in game-oriented interactive design.
+My target audience includes creative technology studios, interactive design agencies, and graduate programs focused on digital innovation.
+More specifically, I want to reach people who understand both visual design and technical implementation in game-oriented interactive design.

 The content strategy is experience-driven rather than text-heavy.
 Projects are presented through immersive interaction and spatial depth instead of static thumbnails.
 Skills are demonstrated through motion, visual layering, and responsiveness.
-Rather than explaining ability, the website performs it.
-This reflects a game design mindset: interaction becomes the primary form of communication.
+Rather than simply explaining ability, the website performs it.
+This reflects a game design mindset in which interaction becomes the primary form of communication.

 The visual language is dark, atmospheric, and spatial.
 Typography is restrained and secondary to the environment.
 Negative space and depth create a sense of dimensionality.
 The website feels less like a flat page and more like entering a controlled digital space.
 This aligns closely with game design principles such as immersion, pacing, and environmental presence.

-I intend to treat my portfolio as an interactive system rather than a template grid.
-By focusing on "Environmental Presence," I will gamify the user journey, ensuring that the act of navigation itself is a showcase of my skills in Unity and interactive design.
+I want the website to function as an interactive system rather than a template grid.
+By focusing on environmental presence and soft visual storytelling, I hope the act of navigation itself can become part of the experience and also reflect my interests in Unity, interactive design, and playful digital spaces.

 Figure 1: Initial spatial layout for desktop.